-Board of directors General Meeting
+Board of directors General Meeting Body authorizing clauses X

-Х

-Are these clauses reported to the General Shareholders Meeting?
-NO
+As the same and a last the Constitution of the YES NO Are these clauses reported to the General Shareholders Meeting? Χ

-Х

-X X X

 C.2.
 Board of committees

 C.2.1.
 List all board committees, their members and the proportion of executive, proprietary, independent and other external holding seats on the same: